scrymx/Reboot-Design-Tech/README.md

-# Reboot-Design-Tech The Reciprocal Terminal
+# Reboot/Design/Tech - The Reciprocal Terminal
 Design and Technology share a similar destiny: imbued with the roles of solving problems, characterised by an expectation that they can change any situation for the better.
 But what if this is an illusion?

 Why I Made This Piece